opus-codium/puppet-dehydrated/README.md

 }
 ```

+**Please note that the web server is not automatically restarted when certificates are renewed.**

 ### Serving challenges with Apache

 The `apache_integration` parameter of the `dehydrated` class configures apache to serve the challenges used for domain validation.